Tip Sheets - Cyber Bullying

-There are lots of different reasons people bully.
-Some reasons identified by young people include:
+There are lots of different reasons people give for bullying:

 - As a way to be popular and get known at school

-While many of the dynamics remain the same across the ages, reports of cyber bullying in the primary school years usually focused on appearances while cyber bullying in the secondary years tended to focus on relationships and the way people act, especially if they do not fit the norm.
+In the primary school age group cyberbullying usually focuses on physical appearances while in the secondary school years it tends to focus on relationships and the way people act, especially if they do not fit the norm.